One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Urbino

-Chances are you’ve never heard of Urbino – yet this small hilltop town in the region of Marche isn’t just a UNESCO World Heritage Site, but also a splendid example of Renaissance architecture.
+Chances are you’ve never heard of Urbino – yet this small hilltop town in the region of Marche isn’t just a UNESCO World Heritage Site but also a splendid example of Renaissance architecture.
 It’s a great place to go if you want to get off the beaten path.

-The main attraction in Urbino is the 15th century Ducal Palace, which was the residence of Federico di Montefeltro, Duke of Urbino.
-Located inside is the National Gallery of the Marche, where you can admire paintings by Titian and Raphael, who actually came from Urbino!
-For more paintings by Raphael, visit the house where he grew up.
-Another must-see is the Cathedral.
+The main attraction in Urbino is the 15th-century Ducal Palace, which was the residence of Federico di Montefeltro, Duke of Urbino.
+Located inside is the National Gallery of the Marche, where you can admire paintings by Titian and Raphael—who actually came from Urbino!

 HOW LONG TO STAY: A day is enough to take in the main sights in Urbino, but you should probably plan a night there to enjoy the pleasant local atmosphere.